sneepzity/beezity-scripts/README.md

 cubic - custom ubuntu iso creator (also works on debian, debian-based and ubuntu-based as long as they don't stray too far off)

 gamemode - custom script to increase game performance (https://github.com/FeralInteractive/gamemode)

+steam - valve store game launcher big thing idk

+heroic games - launcher and epic games

+lutris - even more launcher

+bottles - like a less game focused but stimm game compatible launcher

+also adds terminal aliases for every single one except gnome-tweaks

 Removes: